MichelDevWeb/Aquizi/README.md

 - **Quiz Experience**: Added randomized answer options and improved question flow
 - **Performance Tracking**: Enhanced statistics with detailed time tracking for retests
 - **Visual Feedback**: Added sound effects and visual indicators for correct/incorrect answers
+- **Enhanced Data Visualization**: Added intuitive icons for better data representation in the vocabulary section, including checkmarks for correct answers, X marks for incorrect answers, and streak indicators for consecutive correct answers
+- **Interactive UI Elements**: Implemented tooltips, popovers, and keyboard shortcut indicators to improve user experience
+- **Translation System**: Added on-demand translation functionality for definitions and examples with Vietnamese translations, allowing users to toggle between languages
+- **Visual Progress Tracking**: Implemented progress bars and visual indicators to show completion status and performance metrics
+- **Streak Rewards System**: Added a streak counter with visual feedback and bonus points for consecutive correct answers
+- **Keyboard Navigation**: Enhanced accessibility with keyboard shortcuts for all major actions (Enter, P for pronunciation, H for hints)

 ## Contributing